Netflix’s Lost in Space: Where Was the TV Show Filmed?

 Viewers must be aware that the show is a space adventure and we see a lot of alien planets.
 Some of these are Goldilocks planets or habitable planets.
 As events play out here, you might be thinking that most of the scenes have been shot in a studio, using CGI.

-You wouldn’t be alone as Molly Parker, who plays Maureen Robinson commented, “I thought when we were first starting that, because it was sci-fi, we were going to be on the [sound] stage a lot and doing green screen — which there was a fair amount of — but we also shot on location for at least half of it.”
+You wouldn’t be alone as Molly Parker, who plays Maureen Robinson, commented, “I thought when we were first starting that, because it was sci-fi, we were going to be on the [sound] stage a lot and doing green screen — which there was a fair amount of — but we also shot on location for at least half of it.”
 Naturally, this must be raising your curiosity about which locations are actually a stand-in for the alien planets we see.
 We have you covered in that regard.

-Lost in Space Filming Locations:
+Lost in Space Filming Locations

 ‘Lost in Space’ has been filmed in various locations over the seasons.
 While Season 1 has been mostly filmed in Vancouver, British Columbia, the second season has been filmed in Iceland.
 For the first season, the crews headed to locations like Squamish and Kamloops.
 Iceland’s Skógafoss and the Dyrhólaey peninsula have been used for filming parts of the second season.

-Michael Gazetas, the location manager for ‘Lost in Space’ laid out the locations in Canada where the show has been filmed.
+Michael Gazetas, the location manager for ‘Lost in Space’, laid out the locations in Canada where the show was filmed.
 He said, “We filmed in almost every municipality in Metro Vancouver and in other areas of the province, such as Squamish and Kamloops.
 A majority of the 2nd unit filming occurred near Cache Creek at the CN.
 In Langley, we mostly shot at farms including the Johnson Farm and Emerald Springs where ‘Legends of Tomorrow‘ and ‘Travelers‘ were also filmed.
 In North Vancouver, most of the filming took place in the Lower Seymour Conservation Reserve and Lynn Canyon Park.
 We had the opportunity to collaborate a lot with the community in Lynn Canyon which was great for the crew and the community.”

 Burk Sharpless, one of the writers on the series, commented that the show has been committed to shooting on location, with natural lights, which is atypical of science fiction shows.
-The design has been described as having one foot in reality, and another foot in wonder.
+The design has been described as having one foot in reality and another foot in wonder.
 Thus, it is a marriage of real-life locations and CGI.

 Notably, most of the studio work went on at Bridge Studios on Boundary Road in Burnaby.
 Some of the spike mountains and giant stone arcs that we see are all CGI, though they are based on real-life locations, including the rugged Nā Pali Coast in Kauai Island, Hawaii and the Arches National Park in Utah, respectively.
-Now, let us get into the specifics of the filming locations of ‘Lost in Space’.
+Now, let us get into the specifics of the filming locations of ‘Lost in Space.’

-Vancouver, British Columbia:
+Vancouver, British Columbia

-In Vancouver, the shooting mostly took place Squamish and Seymour Watershed, which is in Northern Vancouver.
+In Vancouver, the shooting mostly took place in Squamish and Seymour Watershed, which is in Northern Vancouver.
 Squamish is located to the north of Vancouver and is at the northern tip of Howe Sound.
 It happens to be surrounded by mountains, a granite monolith, as well as a waterfall falling down a series of cliffs.
 Among the filming locations used in Squamish is the Brohm Ridge and Mount Garibaldi, located near Alice Lake Provincial Park.
-The Chek Canyon Recreation Area Sea-to-Sky Highway, in Squamish, has also served as a filming location.
+The Chek Canyon Recreation Area Sea-to-Sky Highway in Squamish has also served as a filming location.

 Seymour Watershed has been chosen due to its remoteness, which would allow the crew to pass it off as an alien planet.
 The area has been used to film various scenes, including the Robinson’s Jupiter 2 set.